connorabbas/basic-framework/README.md

 Models are classes that are meant to interact with your database.

 ### The DB Class
 The included `App\Core\DB` class acts as a wrapper around [PDO](https://www.php.net/manual/en/intro.pdo.php) and is intended to make connecting to a database and executing your queries easier.
-The class is setup to accept a connection configuration array of credentials and options.
+As mentioned earlier, the `App\Core\DB` class is set once into the container by default using the `database.main` configuration settings.
 You can change the default options, or setup multiple connections using the `App\Data\Config` class and your application's `.env` file, more on that later.

+### Establishing a Connection
+There are multiple approaches to creating and using a database connection within a PHP web application.

+As stated previously, the `App\Core\DB` class is what creates our database connection, and it is registered into the container by default using the `setOnce()` method within `App\Core\App::containerSetup()`.
+With this approach, we can ensure that there is only one database class/connection created per request lifecycle, and it can be easily referenced in the application whenever it is needed.

-To make things easier, your model classes should extend the included `App\Core\Model` abstract class to include the `$this->db` property, and have it's database connection created automatically for you.
+To make things easier, your model classes should extend the included `App\Core\Model` abstract class to include the `$this->db` property.

 ``` php
 <?php